uihilab/BMI-JS/README.md

 # BMI for JavaScript
 JavaScript bindings for the CSDMS [Basic Model Interface](https://bmi.readthedocs.io/en/latest/)

-# Download
-You can find the bmi-specification file in the location: BMI-JS/bmi/bmi.js, download it into your repository and inherit the file in your model class

 # Usage
+You can find the bmi-specification file in the location: `BMI-JS/bmi/bmi.js`, download it into your repository and inherit the file in your model class

 ```JavaScript

   import { BMI } from "./bmi.js";